 The parks, jogging, walking and cycle trails, tennis courts, gym and community clubhouse are still in the pipeline.
 Ditto the children's facilities including a children's day-care centre, play area and a youth centre.
 Eventually there’s going to be a school and some mosques.
 Once this lot is delivered, together with security and signposting, Jumeirah Park should resemble more closely the developer’s vision.

 In January 2017 Nakheel announced a series of new, linked cycle routes to be created around its communities in Dubai, including a 20km track around Jumeirah Park.
 Alongside this, a new 10km "super loop" speed track for experienced cyclists, with a smaller 5km loop inside it, is being built on a section of land between Jumeirah Park and Discovery Gardens.
 Work on the network of tracks started in mid 2017 and is expected to be finished in 2019.

-Jumeirah Park Travel Guide
+Jumeirah Park Map

 It may not be complete but Jumeirah Park is well located, inland from Dubai Marina and close to the popular Springs and Meadows communities.
 Three main highways, Sheikh Zayed Road, Mohammed Bin Zayed Road, and Al Khail Road run nearby allowing easy access to Business Bay, Dubai Marina, Jumeirah Beach Residence and Abu Dhabi.
 The Airport is a 35-minute drive and the Dubai Mall 25 minutes.

 See what the residents have to say by reading 5 user reviews courtesy of flatreviews.com

 Jumeirah Park reveives an overall rating of 3.5 based on 5 reviews.
 Users were asked to consider many factors including the view, finishing, layout, noise levels, traffic, public transportation, parking, security, swimming pool, gym, and maintennance.